-A stone pier foundation was placed beneath LaPointe Lighthouse in 1864 as the wind had removed much of the sand from around the structure, jeopardizing its integrity.
-In 1869, stone brought in from Raspberry Island was crushed and placed around the lighthouse to prevent the shifting of the sand.
+A stone pier foundation was placed beneath LaPointe Lighthouse in 1864 as the wind had removed much of the sand from around the structure’s foundation timbers, jeopardizing the integrity of the lighthouse.
+In 1868, stone brought in from Raspberry Island was crushed and placed around the lighthouse to prevent the shifting of the sand.

 As the keepers at LaPointe were now responsible for two lights and a fog signal, the original lighthouse was raised, a brick first story was added, and the rooms were arranged to create two separate dwellings that would allow a second assistant keeper to be assigned to the station.
 The wooden tower and lantern were removed from the dwelling as part of the renovations.